ngumamutundu/weekoneIndependentproject/README.md

-- This is very easyfor everyone
+- This is very easyfor everyone.

-- Allows you to know more about myself(Pius Nguma Mutundu)
+- Allows you to know more about myself(Pius Nguma Mutundu).

-- Shows you the progress of my learning to date
+- Shows you the progress of my learning to date.

-- Use the hyperlink provided to see my website and the coding used in this project
+- Use the hyperlink provided to see my website and the coding used in this project.